denevell/iptables-book/iptables.rst

 	Again, since the default table is 'filter', ``iptables -t filter -L -v`` is the same as ``iptables -L -v``

-Flushing
-________

-If we want to clear all the rules applied, we can flush them with 'iptables -F', which again works on the default 'filter' table unless specified otherwise.

 Deleting
 ________